We use cookies to ensure that you get the best experience on our website. Click here to learn more. Got it

 Here are the detailed steps to remove Apple ID without password;

-Step 1: Download FoneGeek iPhone Passcode Unlocker and install it on your Windows/Mac computer.
-Then launch the program and choose “Unlock Apple ID” from the homepage.
+Step 1: Download the FoneGeek iPhone Passcode Unlocker and install it on your Windows/Mac computer.
+Then, launch the program and choose “Unlock Apple ID” from the homepage.

 unlock apple id

-Step 2: Now plug your locked iPhone or iPad to the computer with lightning cable.
-Unlock the device and press "Trust" if you didn't already trust the device.
+Step 2: Now plug your locked iPhone or iPad into the computer with a lightning cable.
+Unlock the device and press "Trust" if you don't already trust the device.

 connect ios device to pc

-Step 3: When the iPhone/iPad is detected by the program, click on “Start Unlock” to initiate the process of removing the Apple ID and iCloud account connected to the device.
+Step 3: When the program detects the iPhone/iPad, click on “Start Unlock” to initiate the process of removing the Apple ID and iCloud account connected to the device.

 start unlock apple id